Find Cheap Homeowners Insurance Quotes in Your Area

 Auto insurance fraud results in over $7.7 billion in losses a year.
 Those who commit this type of fraud are almost exclusively policyholders.

-On occasion, outside parties try to purposefully cause accidents, such as hard braking to force a rear-ending scenario, in order to later file a claim with the other party’s insurance provider.
+On occasion, scammers purposefully cause accidents, such as hard braking to force a rear-ending scenario, to later file a claim with the other party’s insurance company.
 Fortunately, these frauds are less prevalent in the U.S. than in some other countries.

 Types of home insurance fraud